Deane C. Davis: Legacy

-In 1957, Davis received the honorary degree of LL.D. from the University of Vermont.
+In 1957, Davis received an honorary doctorate from the University of Vermont.

 The Deane C. Davis Outstanding Business Award annually honors a Vermont enterprise that shows an outstanding history of sustained growth while displaying an acute awareness of what makes Vermont unique.
 The award is sponsored by Vermont Business Magazine and the Vermont Chamber of Commerce.

 Davis was a noted horseman and proponent of the Morgan horse breed, including service as President of the Morgan Horse Club, Inc. The Vermont Morgan Horse Association created the Deane C. Davis Memorial Award in his honor.
 The Davis Award is presented annually to a person who has a history of promoting the Morgan Horse, but may have made their contribution quietly and steadily over a long period of time.

 A collection of Davis papers is part of the University of Vermont's special collections.
 Another, the Deane C. Davis Papers are part of the Vermont Historical Society's Barre History Collection.